European shares open higher after four straight sessions of losses

 Middling economic data and a lack of clear progress against the coronavirus pandemic have kept the index in a tight trading range since June.

-In corporate news, Barratt Developments Plc, Britain’s biggest housebuilder, surged more than 5% after it flagged an improvement in forward sales, despite reporting a near 30% fall in annual housing completions and revenue.
-(Reporting by Ambar Warrick in Bengaluru; Editing by Saumyadeb Chakrabarty)
+In corporate news, Barratt Developments Plc (BDEV.L), Britain’s biggest housebuilder, surged more than 5% after it flagged an improvement in forward sales, despite reporting a near 30% fall in annual housing completions and revenue.